-In addition to tests required for entry to Credential program, elementary candidates must later pass a state examination in reading instruction (the RICA), in order to receive their California credential.
+In addition to tests required for entry to the Credential program, elementary candidates must also pass a state examination in reading instruction (the RICA), in order to receive their California credential.

-All candidates must pass the California Teaching Performance Assessment (TPA) prior to being recommended for a teaching credential.
+All candidates must pass the California Teaching Performance Assessment (CalTPA) prior to being recommended for a teaching credential.